-Contractors that specialize in other trades do need to carry licenses: Plumbers, electricians, and HVAC technicians, to name a few, will need to meet specific requirements and pass a test issued by the state.
+Contractors that specialize in other trades need to hold a Texas contractor license.
+Plumbers, electricians, and HVAC technicians will need to meet specific requirements and pass a test issued by the state.
 There may also be local laws requiring additional paperwork from individual municipalities before you begin work.

-Fire sprinkler installers, well drillers, mold remediators, and companies installing elevators and escalators also need to carry a state license.
+Fire sprinkler installers, well drillers, mold remediation contractors, and companies installing elevators and escalators also need to carry a state license.

-Keep in mind that even if you don’t consider yourself an electrician, plumber, or HVAC tech, if you offer those services, you’ll still need to carry a license.
+Keep in mind that even if you don’t consider yourself an electrician, plumber, or HVAC tech, if you offer those services, you’ll need to carry a license to perform those trades.

 So, if you perform electrical work without a license and the owner doesn’t pay you, you have the right to a mechanics lien — despite the fact that the state says you need one to perform that work.
 That said, it’s never advisable to perform work for which the state requires a license without holding that license, and there can be penalties for doing so.